jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-ludovic-on-building-a-brand.md

   growing brands - In Deep We Trust
 featuredImage: /img/ludovic-2.jpeg
 ---
-[_In Deep We Trust Collective_](https://www.ravereviewz.net/Promoter/IDWT-Collective/222)_ are a growing force in the _[_Sydney_](https://www.ravereviewz.net/Events-Location/Sydney)_ scene, with a proven track record in events and a clothing label to match.
-We spoke to founder Ludovic about their latest venture - Collective Records, ahead of their label _[_launch party_](https://bit.ly/2JSYqvb)_._
+_[In Deep We Trust Collective](https://www.ravereviewz.net/Promoter/IDWT-Collective/222)_ are a growing force in the [Sydney](https://www.ravereviewz.net/Events-Location/Sydney) scene, with a proven track record in events and a clothing label to match.
+We spoke to founder Ludovic about their latest venture - Collective Records, ahead of their label [launch party](https://bit.ly/2JSYqvb)._
 <br><br>

 **RR: [Ludovic](https://www.facebook.com/KaoLudo/), good to chat.
 We're looking forward to the launch of your record label Collective Records tonight.
 Talk us through the journey you've been through to get it to this point.**